 Registration is $20 per person in advance and $25 on site.
-The fee includes a complete registration package: program booklet, admission to all sessions and activities, including the Creole People’s Awards Ceremony, the zydeco concert and dance and the French Table discussion hosted by the Cane River Creole National Historical Park.
+The fee includes a complete registration package: program booklet, stomach admission to all sessions and activities, including the Creole People’s Awards Ceremony, the zydeco concert and dance and the French Table discussion hosted by the Cane River Creole National Historical Park.

 Sessions will center on the main cultures that compose Creole: French, American Indian, African American and Spanish and archaeology, genealogy, kinship, history, language, music and food associated with the traditions that make up the Creole culture.